ElenaCKay/tech241_linux/README.md

 - The owner has read and write permissions
 - The group and others only have read permissions
 - This code would be 644
+- This is a file as it doesnt start with a d

 ### chmod command